 - Place cashews in high-speed/powered blender and combine with nutritional yeast and broth.

 - Cover & blend until smooth and not grainy.
 Time may vary depending on how powerful your blender is.
 I don't add any salt, but you could if you prefer.
 Lay to one side.Note: If you want things thicker, use less broth.And, if you have time, an alternative way to soak cashews is to places cashews in a bowl, boil some water and pour over cashews, covering about an inch or so.
 Soak for 2 hours.
 Drain/rinse and proceed with recipe.

 - In a large pot on medium heat, add olive oil.
 Once oil is shimmering, add leek, carrot and garlic.
 Stir and cook 5 minutes.

 - Add celery root, potato, salt, pepper and thyme.
 Stir to coat.
-Pour in vegetable broth (I used 6 cups, but use 5 if you want a thicker consistency).
+Pour in vegetable broth (I use 6 cups, but use 5 if you want a thicker consistency).

-- Bring to a simmer, reduce heat to a medium-ish simmer, cover and cook 25-30 minutes or until veggies are tender.
+- Bring to a simmer, reduce heat to a medium-ish simmer, cover and cook 25 to 30 minutes or until veggies are tender.

 - Remove two cups of soup and blend with an immersion blender until smooth.
 Stir back into soup.